qzc438/ontology-llm/README.md

 embeddings_service = OpenAIEmbeddings(model="text-embedding-3-large")
 vector_length = 3072
 ```
-**Author Note**
-- It is possible to use embedding models other than OpenAI.
+**Author Note**: It is possible to use embedding models other than OpenAI.
 For example, the following works for Llama 3 embedding models:
 ```
 pip install langchain-ollama == 0.2.2
 ```